Peter Burr: Works

-Peter Burr's works gain inspiration from video game design.
-His project Special Effect is a live cinema performance that was presented at 50 different venues across the world from 2012 to 2014.
-Cave Exits (2015) is an art installation described as a living structure inside a 4-channel video cube.
-The work premiered at the Images Festival in Toronto in 2015.
+Burr's works integrate video game design into new media and digital art.
+His projects often blend cinema with interactive elements to explore themes of alienation, urbanism, and the social influence of internet technologies.
+Special Effect is a live cinema performance that was presented at 50 different venues across the world from 2012 to 2014.
+Cave Exits is an art installation described as a living structure inside a 4-channel video cube, premiering at the Images Festival in Toronto in 2015.
 He continued that collaboration with an interactive artwork entitled Dirtscraper that premiered at the inaugural exhibition of the ICA at VCU.
 The project employs the "video game concept of an endlessly mutating death labyrinth," exploring themes of alienated feminine bodies and feral architecture.

-Peter and Porpentine were commissioned by Rhizome to produce a Virtual Reality piece.
-Their project, Arcology, was a "portrait of a woman navigating a living labyrinth."
+Peter and Porpentine were commissioned by Rhizome to continue that body of work through a Virtual Reality piece.
+The result of that commission was the project Arcology, a "portrait of a woman navigating a living labyrinth."

-In May 2018, Peter's ongoing work Pattern Language was exhibited at Times Square as the monthly installment of the Midnight Moments series.
+In May 2018, Burr's ongoing work Pattern Language was exhibited at Times Square as the monthly installment of the Midnight Moments series.
 The display involved digital art on advertising screens.